Danny Grant (footballer): Bohemians

+Huddersfield Town

 On 19 December 2020, Grant signed a long-term contract with Huddersfield Town in the Championship.
 The deal ran until the summer of 2023, with the club having the option on a further year's extension.
 In January 2021, shortly after arriving at the club, Grant tore his right hamstring and having worked his way back to fitness, almost immediately tore the hamstring in his other leg, keeping him out of action for the entirety of 2021.

 Harrogate Town (loan)

-On 1 September 2022, Grant joined EFL League Two side Harrogate Town on a season-long loan deal.